qasase/qasa-url/README.md

-# INDUCT – Ingemar's New Dedicated URL Construction Tool
+# URL

-INDUCT-URL is a simple URL parser and construction tool for Ruby.
+URL is a simple URL parser and construction tool for Ruby.
 It doesn't follow any RFC, instead, it behaves as you expect.

 ## Background
 I wrote this after being frustrated with the URL handling in Ruby's standard library and other gems.
 I wanted to be able to parse a URL, modify it and then get the modified URL back as a string.
 I also wanted to be able to join paths and query strings to URLs without having to worry about trailing slashes and question marks.